 Living in London: accommodation and transport

-Given that the U.K. is one of the most expensive cities in the world for expats, prospective students need to pay great attention to budgets and costs.
-The average living cost for London is 1,137- 2,157 GBP/monthh, but it may reach higher levels due to accommodation demands.
+Given that the U.K. is one of the most expensive cities in the world for expats, prospective international students need to pay great attention to budgets and costs.
+The average living cost for London is between 1,137- 2,157 GBP/month, but it may reach higher levels due to accommodation demands.

-- around 1,120 GBP/month for outside of the centre.
+- around 1,120 GBP/month for outside of the centre

 However, most universities offer multiple housing options, both on-campus and farther away.
 These offers will be significantly more affordable for students, especially since they involve shared accommodation and facilities between students.
-Additionally, the costs for on-campus living averages at 200 GBP/week, including utility and cafeteria fees.Transport in London
+Additionally, the costs for on-campus living averages at 200 GBP/week, including utility and cafeteria fees.

 Transport is also very expensive, but there are many options for travelling in and around the city, including subway, taxis, buses or trains.
 A fully-priced monthly pass for London public transport is 130 GBP, while a one-way ticket is around 2.5 GBP.

-Tuition fees for Law programmes in London
+Tuition fees for Law degrees in London

-While tuition fees in the U.K. vary widely, the average for Masters’ ranges from 6,000 to 10,000 GBP/year, while those for Batchelor’s Degree can be anywhere between 4,000 to 16,000 GBP/year.Some of the tuitions you can find in London are:
+While tuition fees in the U.K. vary widely, the average for a Master's programme ranges from 6,000 to 10,000 GBP/year, while those for Bachelor’s degrees can be anywhere between 4,000 to 16,000 GBP/year.

 - King’s College, Master’s Degrees in Law for 5,600 GBP/year

 - University of West London, Master’s Degree in Legal Practice for 3,700 GBP/year